Rmys/gonullu-gui/README.md

 **NOTE:** Gonullu GUI requires Gonullu, PyQt5 and [distro](https://pypi.python.org/pypi/distro) but if possible, you should installing requirements via your distrobution's package repositories.

 # Translating
 Translation files are langs/*.ts files in source code.
-Also, gonullu-gui's desktop file in source code (data/gonullu-gui.desktop file) should be translated in accordance with freedesktop.org's Desktop Entry Specification ([https://freedesktop.org/wiki/Specifications/desktop-entry-spec/](https://freedesktop.org/wiki/Specifications/desktop-entry-spec/)).
+Also, Gonullu GUI's desktop file in source code (data/gonullu-gui.desktop file) should be translated in accordance with freedesktop.org's Desktop Entry Specification ([https://freedesktop.org/wiki/Specifications/desktop-entry-spec/](https://freedesktop.org/wiki/Specifications/desktop-entry-spec/)) and Gonullu GUI's polkit configuration files in source code (data/org.freedesktop.policykit.gonullu-gui.policy and data/org.freedesktop.policykit.gonullu-gui-local.policy files) should be translated in accordance with freedesktop.org's Desktop Entry Specification ([https://www.freedesktop.org/wiki/Software/polkit/](https://www.freedesktop.org/wiki/Software/polkit/)).

+# License
+Gonullu GUI is licensed by GPLv3 (see LICENSE for GPLv3), but because of bin/gonullu-gui script in source code has been taken from multibootusb project, this file is licensed by GPLv2 (see LICENSE_2 for GPLv2)